 Nina Lindia grew up in Syracuse, NY and Florence, Italy.
 She was lucky enough to find a Greenwich-raised man (who also speaks Italian!) to marry and start a family with in Old Greenwich.
 Fabio and Nina are parents to two young children, Francesco and Raffaella.
 Nina majored in Sociology at Bucknell University, and went on to complete a Masters degree in International Education and Affairs at New York University.
 Prior to becoming a stay-at-home mother, Nina enjoyed working at Clear Channel Radio in promotions, and later at Kaplan Test Prep and Admissions, as a Regional Marketing Director of Medical Programs.
 While living in New York City, she volunteered at Lighthouse International, an organization devoted to making the world a better place for the visually challenged.
 After moving to Greenwich, Nina served on the board of St. Paul’s Day School, and as a member of the Greenwich Point Conservancy Beach Ball Committee as well as the Make-A-Wish CT Annual Gala Committee.

-Rachel LeMasters in Riverside with her husband and two children.
-She was raised in Philadelphia and received her bachelors degree from Wellesley College.
-After spending 6 years working in development and community relations for NYU Law School, Roxbury Prep Charter School and Harlem Village Academies, Rachael decided to pursue a Masters from Columbia School of Social Work.
+Rachel LeMasters lived in Riverside with her husband and two children, and has since moved out of state.
+She was raised in Philadelphia and received her bachelor’s degree from Wellesley College.
+After spending six years working in development and community relations for NYU Law School, Roxbury Prep Charter School and Harlem Village Academies, Rachael decided to pursue a master’s from Columbia School of Social Work.
 Most recently, she was part of a team responsible for developing in-depth assessments of families struggling with complex needs including addiction, mental illness, disabilities, abuse, immigration and culture.
-Rachael is now a stay at home mom and currently serves on the Board of First Presbyterian Church Nursery School as the Outreach Chair and is the head of Stephen Ministry at First Presbyterian Church.
+Rachael and her family now live in Virginia, and we hope she starts a PYP chapter there soon.